 2019 Annual Catholic Appeal

-We have begun the 2019 Annual Catholic Appeal.
+We are in the middle of our 2019 Annual Catholic Appeal.
 As Pastor, I thank each of you who have participated with a gift to the 2018 Appeal and ask that everyone prayerfully consider making a gift to the 2019 Appeal.
 The work and services made possible through your donation to the Annual Catholic Appeal help people in Brooklyn and Queens in ways that no one parish can alone.
-As you know, each parish throughout the Diocese of Brooklyn is given a financial goal to raise throughout the year.
 Our goal for the Annual Catholic Appeal this year is $59,586.
 This goal can be reached if everyone participates in the Appeal.
-Please remain assured that your gift to the Annual Catholic Appeal cannot be used in the settlement of abuse claims or for anything other than their intended purpose.
-In a few weeks, we as a parish community will be able to view this year’s Appeal video and conduct an in-pew pledge for those who have not yet made one.
-Thank you for your support and generosity.

 Have a great week,